polkadot-fellows/xcm-format/README.md

 ### `DepositAsset`

-Subtract the asset(s) (`assets`) from Holding and deposit on-chain equivalent assets under the ownership of `beneficiary`.
+Remove the asset(s) (`assets`) from the Holding Register and place equivalent assets under the ownership of `beneficiary` within this consensus system.

 Operands:

-- `assets: MultiAssetFilter`: The asset(s) to remove from the Holding Register.
+- `assets: MultiAssetFilter`: The asset(s) to remove from holding.
-- `max_assets: Compact`: The maximum number of unique assets/asset instances to remove from the Holding Register.
-Only the first `max_assets` assets/instances of those matched by `assets` will be removed, prioritized under standard asset ordering.
-Any others will remain in holding.
 - `beneficiary: MultiLocation`: The new owner for the assets.

 Kind: *Instruction*